Quickstart

 Install the desktop GUI

-A graphical interface is available separately and is installed on your host machine rather than carried on the USB drive.
+The desktop GUI is installed on your host machine rather than carried on your USB drive.

 - Windows